Ramp Pesto

 How To Make Ramp Pesto

-4. Drizzle in the olive oil with the motor of the food processor running until the pesto is fully combined.
+2. Drizzle in the olive oil with the motor running until the pesto is pureed and combined.

 Ramp Pesto